Do individuals have the right to access their personal information?

 Employees also have the right to request that inaccurate information is updated, corrected or deleted.
+Employees and other data subjects may file a complaint with the employer or send it through the appropriate unit designated by the employer (i.e., the data controller).
 Note that employers do not need to comply with deletion or revocation requests when there is a legal or contractual duty to retain the personal data.

 Requests for correction/update/deletion should be handled within 15 business days.
 If there is an unavoidable delay, the individual must be informed of the reason for the delay, and changes (if any) must be made within 8 business days after the end of the original 15 day period.